-TGB are one of the founding members of the trustea initiative in India, a multi-stakeholder initiative led by the Tea Board of India, to sustainably transform the Indian tea industry.
-The 5-year programme targets 500 million kg of tea from over 600 factories and hopes to have a positive impact on the livelihoods of 500,000 tea plantation workers and 40,000 smallholder farmers by 2016.
-The India

-Sustainable Tea Code has largely been modelled on current internationally recognised standards while taking into consideration Indian realities on the farm and in markets.
+TGB is one of the founding members of the trustea initiative in India, a multi-stakeholder initiative led by the Tea Board of India, to sustainably transform the Indian tea industry.
+The programme targets 400 million kg of tea from over 500 factories impacting 400,000 tea plantation workers and 30,000 smallholder farmers .
+The India Sustainable Tea Code has largely been modelled on current internationally recognised standards while taking into consideration Indian realities on the farm and in markets.
 At TGB, we actively contribute in the development and implementation of the programme and keenly participate in the steering and management committees.